felixtech-msp/Yaesu-Channel-List-Generator/README.md

 ## Run the application with a user interface (GUI)

-Double-click the downloaded file.
+Double-click the downloaded release file.
 Java should automatically open the application.

 ## Run the application via Command Line (CLI)
 Open a shell on your machine and navigate to the folder containing the downloaded or self-created JAR file.